-The four programmes developed by the IB are free-standing; schools may opt to offer one, or any combination of the three programmes.
+The four programmes developed by the IB are free-standing; schools may opt to offer one, or any combination of the programmes.

-Appointment of a Diploma Programme coordinator
+Appointment of a Career-related Programme coordinator

-Schools must have a Diploma Programme coordinator, whose leadership role needs to be formally recognized in the school.
+Schools must have a Career-related Programme coordinator, whose leadership role needs to be formally recognized in the school.
 This will be the person to whom the IB will send relevant information and communications related to the programme.
 The programme coordinator must show proficiency in one of the IB working languages (English, French or Spanish).

-Subject choice and language(s) of instruction
+Subject choice, core elements, and language(s) of instruction